-Students are reviewed at the end of each semester during their 1st and 2nd years for students on the 3-year track, and the 1st, 2nd, and 3rd semesters for students on the 2-year track.
-This ensures that they are meeting program expectations and provides an opportunity for feedback and guidance from faculty.
+Students are reviewed at the end of each semester to ensure that they are meeting program expectations and to provide an opportunity for feedback and guidance from faculty.
 Review committees are made up of 3-5 faculty and are assigned by the graduate coordinator.
+Students are not reviewed in the final semester.

 During the final year, students continue to expand their studio practice while developing their thesis.
-The thesis consists of artwork presented in a thesis exhibition in April of the third year, and a written report that addresses the main ideas of the project and contextualizes these ideas within art history and contemporary culture.
+The thesis consists of artwork presented in a thesis exhibition in April of the final year, and a written report that addresses the main ideas of the project and contextualizes these ideas within art history and contemporary culture.